-Here comes Georgia that keeps on popping from my Facebook newsfeed.
-Promos from Holiday Factory and other travel agency won’t leave my wall so I decided I will take a break.
+Here comes Georgia which keeps on popping from my Facebook newsfeed.
+Promos from Holiday Factory and other travel agencies won’t leave my wall so I decided I will take a break.

 Check out some of the cool and cheap tours you could do in Georgia.